Do you like Japanese ramen? Check out Fou Fow Ramen for a steaming hot bowl of goodness!

 The tonkotsu broth is creamy and savory without being too salty and the noodles are perfectly chewy.
 The ramen comes with a few veggies on top for some added crunch and flavor.
 The regular portion is quite filling but if you are super hungry you can opt for the large size.

-Le Fou Fow (pronounced “fu fu”) was started by Chinese filmmaker, Fow Pyng Hu who traveled to Japan to learn the art of ramen making.
+Fou Fow (pronounced “fu fu”) was started by Chinese filmmaker, Fow Pyng Hu who traveled to Japan to learn the art of ramen making.
 Thinking this would be a perfect dish for cloudy, rainy Amsterdam, he opened a pop-up at Toko Dun Yong in 2012.
 It was a big hit and a few years later they closed that location and opened up their own shop on the bustling Elandsgracht.
+And now they also have a branch on Van Woustraat in de Pijp.

 Fou Fow Ramen